 - The rate is used to figure the minimum wage for employees who kickback money from their own pockets.

 We can help if you need to reimburse employees.
 Try our free mileage calculator to determine your costs.

 Some people want to know if they can reimburse less than the standard mileage rate.
 Others want to know if they can reimburse more.
 The answer is yes to both.

 Reasons Your Mileage Reimbursement Rate Might Be Less

 The IRS rate is based on driving costs such as average gas prices, average wear and tear on a vehicle and the average costs associated with that repair.
 Obviously, these prices will be a little different in different parts of the country.
 Just about everything is more expensive in New York and California than it is in Kansas so there is room for adjustment on the part of the employer.

 There may be any number of reasons besides location for which an employer might have for adjusting the rate.
 Here are just a few:

 Lower gas and repair costs

 In the West and North-East, for example, gas prices are the highest.
 In the South (minus Florida) and parts of the Midwest gas prices are the lowest.
-Take a look at Gas Buddy to see a color coded map of the gas prices across the US.
-Prices of labor for car repair also varies by region.
+Take a look at Gas Buddy to see a color-coded map of the gas prices across the US.
+Prices of labor for car repair also vary by region.

 It would be no surprise if an employer in Mesquite, Texas didn’t want to reimburse as much as an employer from San Jose, California did.
 It doesn’t cost as much to fill the tank and it doesn’t cost as much to get the brakes replaced.